learn-anything/learn-anything/readme.md

 The code for last release of Learn Anything currently deployed at [learn-anything.xyz](https://learn-anything.xyz) can be found [here](https://github.com/learn-anything/2017-release).

-As new version will be built, it will be moved to a subdomain.
+As new version will be built, old version will be moved to a subdomain.

 ## Team